“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Very Japanese.”

-“But no cockroaches.
+“No cockroaches.
 Well, we caught a big mother two weeks ago.
 Burned it ceremoniously.
-Haven’t seen any since then.
+Haven’t seen any since.
 Think we scared ’em all away.”

 “Where’s the air conditioner?”

-Matlock put down his suitcase and walked through the apartment.
+Matlock put down the suitcase and walked through the apartment, nodding to himself.
+The full tour took less than a minute.

-“And you’ll have to unpack at lunch time.
-We have an intro lesson in about thirty minutes.
+“But you’ll have to unpack at lunchtime.
+We have an intro lesson in thirty minutes.
 Want it?”

 “Sure.
 Where’s the church?”

 “Up the hill, past the station.
-I don’t know when we’re going to bump into the other two, but Johnson’s the Mac truck.”
+I don’t know when we’re going to bump into the other two, but Johnson’s the tall one.”

 Matlock marched through the intro lesson in fifteen minutes.
 He was right on time and right by the book.